On AmaWaterways: Discovering The Art Of Barrel-Making In Burgundy

 A Barrel 200 Years In The Making

-Daniel paused to reflect on where this oak comes from.
-Often, the trees used in barrel-making are 200 years old—a result of meticulous forest stewardship going back to the reign of King Louis XIV.
+Daniel told us that often the trees used in barrel-making are 200 years old—a result of meticulous forest stewardship going back to the reign of King Louis XIV.
 In 1669, his finance minister, Jean-Baptiste Colbert, issued the Ordonnance des Eaux et Forêts, a sweeping policy that laid the foundation for sustainable forestry in France.
 His goals were military—he wanted strong oak for warships—but his methods endure today:

 • Long harvesting cycles of up to 250 years